-In the ordinary acceptance of th word I do not consider Governor Kitchin in the light of a politician.
-He seems to be in partnership with the great body of the people and he boldly lays his has unbounded confidence in the intelligence and patriotism of the people and of their ability to govern themselves.
-Democratic party both in State and He is a Democrat in the highest and nation.
-His record is so clean in both best sense of the word.
+PEOPLE.
+In the ordinary acceptance of the word I do not consider Governor Kitchin in the light of a politician.
+He seems to be in partnership with the great body of the people and he boldly lays his cause before them, scorning the cheap tricks of the ordinary politician to flat-ter and fool and use the people.
+He has unbounded confidence in the intelli-gence and patriotism of the people and of their ability to govern themselves.
+He is a Democrat in the highest and best sense of the word.

-RODOLPH DUFFY.
 Jacksonville, N. C.